wppunk/WPPlugin/README.md

 npm run cs:php
 ```

+Pay attention, tests have a bit another coding standards because testing libraries all using camelCase format for methods, function, variables, and properties.

 PHPCS checked before each commit, before the push, and in GH Actions.

 ### JS Coding Standard (JSCS)